getcarina/getcarina.com/_tutorials/2016-02-03-nginx-with-lets-encrypt.md

     CMD ["/usr/sbin/crond", "-f", "-d", "8"]
     ```

-1. Use this Dockerfile to build a `my-cron` container, again using `--build-args` to ensure that the image is built on the correct segment:
+1. Use this Dockerfile to build a `my-cron` container, again using `--build-args` to ensure that the image is built on the correct node:

     ```bash
     $ docker build \